sunmkim/podcast-transcript-rag/ollama-server/README.md

-# Using Open-Source Models
+# Using Local LLMs with Ollama

-We can use Ollama to run open-source models rather than closed Anthropic or OpenAI models like GPT-5.
+We can use Ollama to run open-source models locally rather than using closed Anthropic or OpenAI models like GPT-5.

 # Dockering Ollama Server